louienfranco/chatappsample/login.md

 }
 ```

+All server-side uses of `createClient` now correctly `await` your async helper.
-These files together give you a full minimal auth flow with Supabase, shadcn/ui, and Sonner.
-If you hit any specific TypeScript/runtime error, paste it and I’ll adjust exactly to your setup.
+If you see any specific TS error, paste it with the file/line and I’ll fix it.